yasminekharrat123/jules/api/README.md

 ## Start the project

 - Create a new database in your postgres server
+- Copy the `.env.example` file to `.env` and fill the variables `cp .env.example .env`
-- Install the dependencies
+- Install the dependencies `pnpm install`
-- Run the migrations
+- Run the migrations `pnpm kysely migrate:latest`
-- Run the seed
+- Run the seed `pnpm kysely seed:run`
-- Run the project
+- Run the project `pnpm run dev`

 ## Linter, formatter and type checking